metinogurlu/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 22: August 11, 2020

+**Today's Progress**: Learned Sass today and finally ready to work with React.

+**Thoughts:** Feel to learn step by step and its time to use all of my frontend knowledge now.

 ### Day 21: August 10, 2020

 **Today's Progress**: Learned bootsrap today and reviewed the version 5.